Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 After lunch at a local restaurant, you’ll transfer by motorcoach through the lovely countryside to the western Algarve region before continuing to Portimão to embark ship.
 Settle in, relax, and enjoy an informative port talk followed by our Captain’s Welcome Dinner.

 Vistas and villages of the Algarve

 Journey to the historic town of Silves, surrounded by orange and lemon groves, to visit its red sandstone Moorish Castle and 13th-century cathedral constructed by Alfonso X of Castile.
 There’ll be time to peruse the fascinating exhibits of the Archaeological Museum before continuing to the market town of Monchique, a delightful mountain enclave of cobbled streets where small decorative doorways lead into artisan workshops where folding wooden chairs are still handmade as they were in Roman times.
-You will visit the 17th-century Franciscan monastery for splendid views of the Old Town and admire the traditional azulejo tiles adorning the 16th-century parish church.
 We'll head back to the Variety Voyager for a late lunch with an evening at leisure.